 At the time of web 4.0, mobile use has exceeded the use of a desktop computer.
 Indeed, 55% of email openings are mobile and this statistic continues to increase.
+This puts a higher pull on creating effective responsive email.
 It is therefore mandatory for all companies to take the responsive turn, if it is not already done.

 This reality plays a significant role in how you structure marketing content moving forward.
 If you want to ensure effective performance on all platforms, you must first consider and test your content in different displays.
 This is why before talking about technology, we must first discuss the contents.

 Here are 4 points to help you properly plan for mobile versions of your content.

 Step 1: Evaluate the content of your responsive email

 Take each section of your newsletter or email message and evaluate the priority for each section in a desktop versus email version.
 For example, the image, the name, and the link of your product are essential, but do you need to add the description?
 In this example, the description has been removed from the responsive email version.

 I usually suggest to assign a rating score of 1 to 3 to their content.
 Elements identified with a 1 or 2 rating are preserved – the 1s are mandatory and the 2s are lower priority and can be arranged at a lower hierarchical level (at the bottom of the post).
 The 3s provide no value and will be removed in the mobile version.

 If you want to know how to create really effective emails, this white paper may be of interest to you!

 A picture is worth a thousand words… only if it is readable!
 In a responsive email, reduce the size of your images at 320 px.
 If the content is unreadable, you’ll have two choices: develop a new image for your responsive version or change your main image using a larger font.
 In some cases, if you use banners with distinct areas (left text right images), you might think it is relevant to withdraw the left image and use only your right section.
 Don’t forget, you can use different images for responsive or simply adapt your design.